davidpcahill/auto-select-pasted-text/README.md

 # Auto Select Pasted Text for VSCode

 Elevate your VSCode experience with **Auto Select Pasted Text**.
-This extension ensures that every piece of text you paste is automatically selected, streamlining your editing process.
+Gone are the days of manual re-selection post-pasting.
+With this extension, every time you paste content, it’s instantly selected, streamlining your editing process and saving you precious seconds—time that quickly adds up in coding sessions.

 ## 🌟 Features

-- 📌 **Instant Highlight**: Every time you paste text, it gets highlighted immediately.
+- 📌 **Instant Highlight**: No more manual re-selection.
+Every time you paste text, it gets highlighted immediately, allowing for instantaneous operations like indenting, commenting, or applying other formatting.

+- 💼 **Smart Pasting**: Worried about repeated pasting?
+We’ve got you covered.
+This extension intelligently identifies repetitive pasting actions and appends content without overriding previous pastes.

+- 📦 **Seamless Integration**: Works behind the scenes.
+No configuration required.
+Paste as you normally would, and let the magic happen.

 ## 🔧 Installation